-Iterator is a behavioral design pattern that let you access the elements of an aggregate object sequentially without exposing its underlying representation.
+Iterator is a behavioral design pattern that lets you access the elements of an aggregate object sequentially without exposing its underlying representation.

 Collections are one of the most used data structures in programming.
-It's any set of objects gathered into a single container.
+It is any set of objects gathered into a single container.

 Most collections look like a simple list of elements.
 However, some of them are built on top of trees, graphs and other complex data structures.
 And every collection must provide a way of accessing its elements in a sequential order so that users could perform mass operations over its elements.

 But how would do you traverse a complex structure sequentially?
 There are must be several ways to do it.
 For example, it might be just fine to traverse a tree depth-first today.
-But tomorrow you'll need a breadth-first iteration.
-And the next week, you'll need something more extreme, like a random access to collection's elements.
+But tomorrow you will need a breadth-first iteration.
+And the next week, you will need something more extreme, like a random access to collection's elements.

 The main idea of the Iterator pattern is to extract the traversal method of a collection into a separate object called "iterator."

 The iterator would encapsulate traversal details such as current position and how much elements it still needs to go over.
-This would allow several iterators to iterate over the same collection independently.
-The collection wouldn't even notice that someone goes through its elements.
+This would allow several iterators to go over the same collection independently.
+The collection would not even notice that someone goes through its elements.